MarkWentink/DSED/content/posts/elections/index.md

 # Exploring the files

-Once voting results have been made public, we can gather the outcomes of each ward and end up with a neat folder with 354 files, which somehow have to be turned into one comprehensive dataset.
+Once voting results have been made public, we can gather the outcomes of each ward and end up with a neat folder with 319 files (some wards were excluded from the analysis), which somehow have to be turned into one comprehensive dataset.

 Let's start with a quick look inside a file.
 Below are the first and last few rows of a .txt file: